jdmendoza6/laravel-todo-api-project-1747907605/README.md

 # Laravel Todo API

-This is a Laravel-based API that provides the same functionality as the Next.js Server Actions Todo application.
+This is a Laravel-based API that provides functionality for managing todo items.
+The application is configured for deployment to AWS using ECR, ECS, and an Application Load Balancer.

 ## API Endpoints